RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

 elif
 ----

-Javascript does not have an elif pattern like Python.
-In Javascript you can get the functionality of an elif statement by nesting if and else.
-Here is a simple example in both Python and Javascript.
+JavaScript does not have an ``elif`` pattern like Python.
+In JavaScript you can get the functionality of an ``elif`` statement by nesting if and else.
+Here is a simple example in both Python and JavaScript.

 .. activecode:: pyelif
     :language: python